Grasp (spooler): Platforms

-F0
+GRASP ran on the IBM/360 and IBM/370 and clones under DOS/VS, DOS/VSE, and DOS/360.

 GRASP required a dedicated partition.
 With DOS having only three partitions and DOS/VS seven, losing a partition restricted what the mainframe could run.
 However, the concept of the F0 partition meant this could run without the host computer giving up a partition.
 For DOS/VS and DOS/VSE versions, SDI re-engineered a version of Fx developed for DOCS and Spooler.

 History

-GRASP was originally developed in Australia by Boyd Munro, while working for IBM (who turned it down).
-Assisted by Peter Hargrave, Munro formed Software Design, Inc (known as SDI) and began selling first in Australia, then Britain, and shortly thereafter the United States, through SDI, Inc, a California corporation.
+GRASP was originally developed in Australia by Boyd Munro while working for IBM, which declined to market it.
+Assisted by Peter Hargrave, Munro formed Software Design, Inc. (SDI) and began selling it first in Australia, then Britain, and shortly thereafter the United States through SDI, Inc., a California corporation.
 The marketing manager and chief salesman was Gerry Novotny.